|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 Animal research statistics: United States

-Over 90% of the animals used in experimentation are excluded from the Animal Welfare Act (AWA), the only federal law which over sees animal testing.
-Rats, mice, birds, reptiles, amphibians and fish are expressly eliminated from all safeguards.
-Species not covered under the AWA do not even have to be reported.
 In the fiscal year ending in 2005, the U.S. Department of Agriculture (USDA) reported a total of 1,177,566 primates, dogs, cats, rabbits, guinea pigs, hamsters and other species used research.
 (A 7% increase in one year.)
 The breakdown by species was: 66,610 dogs, 57,531 primates, 58,598 pigs, 245,786 rabbits, 22,921 cats, 176,988 hamsters, 32,260 sheep, 64,146 other farm animals, 221,286 guinea pigs and 231,440 other animals.
 However, this total is likely far from accurate since at no time have all U.S. laboratories reported in their total animals.
 The total of non-reporting facilities has varied from 22 to 128 (out of approximately 1100).
 This does not include animals who are not covered by the AWA, which are not even counted.
 So, the total ignores the majority of animals used in research in the U.S., which is well over 20 million.
 Additionally, these statistics do not cover animals which are being held in laboratories for conditioning or breeding.
 For example, while the USDA reports over 57,000 primates in labs, the actual total is closer to 120,000.
 The AWA places no real restrictions on animal testing.
 Animals are routinely subjected to addictive drugs, electric shock, food & water deprivation, isolation, severe confinement, caustic chemicals, burning, blinding, chemical and biological weapons, radiation, etc. A researcher has only to declare that a procedure is necessary for it to be allowed.
 Even minimal requirements under the AWA are rarely enforced.

 See also USDA.

-Animal research statistics: United Kingdom
+Animal research statistics: Great Britain

 Complete statistics & inefficacy of animal models